rigetti/terraform-aws-eks/README.md

 See Expel's Getting Started Guide for Amazon EKS for options if you have an AWS Organization or already have a Kinesis data stream you want to re-use.

+## Issues

+Found a bug or have an idea for a new feature?
+Please [create an issue](https://github.com/expel-io/terraform-aws-eks/issues).
+We'll respond as soon as possible!

+## Contributing

+We welcome contributions!
+Here's how you can help:

+1. Fork the Project.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+Please read our [Contributing Code of Conduct](CONTRIBUTING.md) to get started.

 <!-- begin-tf-docs -->
 ## Requirements